Double Platinum (film): Plot

-Eighteen years later, in St. Louis, Missouri, King's daughter, Kayla Harris (Brandy Norwood), now 19 years old, has won a contest to meet famous superstar Olivia King, of whom Kayla is a huge fan.
-Following Olivia's concert, Olivia and Kayla share a meal, during which Kayla details her own musical aspirations and invites Olivia to one of her performance at a small local club.
-When Kayla returns home from dinner, her father is shocked to learn that the star Kayla got to meet was Olivia King, but, does not tell Kayla the truth of maternal parentage.
-The next day, Kayla's father confronts Olivia at her concert venue, warning her to stay away from their daughter.
-At Kayla's performance, she worries that Olivia will not appear, but, she does, shortly after Kayla begins to sing.
+Eighteen years later in St. Louis, a 19-year-old Kayla has won a contest to meet Olivia, of whom Kayla is a huge fan.
+Following Olivia's concert, she and Kayla share a meal, during which Kayla details her own musical aspirations and invites Olivia to one of her performances at a small local club.
+When Kayla returns home from dinner, Adam is shocked to learn that the star Kayla got to meet was Olivia, but does not tell her the truth.
+The next day, Adam confronts Olivia at her concert venue, warning her to stay away from their daughter.
+At Kayla's performance, she worries that Olivia will not appear, but she does, shortly after Kayla begins to sing.
 Following the show, Olivia reveals to Kayla that she is her mother.
-Kayla is stunned, upset, and quickly leaves the club.
-Kayla is shaken, argues with her father, and refuses to speak to Olivia, even when she offers to help her with her career.
+This news leaves Kayla stunned and upset and quickly leaves the club.
+After an argument with Adam, she refuses to speak to Olivia, even when she offers to help her with her career.
 Kayla's best friend advises her to accept Olivia's help with her music career, as it is the least she owes her.